 We grant awards in six categories: Autobiography, Biography, Criticism, Fiction, Nonfiction, and Poetry.
 The nonfiction category is perhaps the most complicated: We do not give awards for titles that have been previously published in English (re-issues, paperback editions, etc.), and we generally do not consider cookbooks, self help books (including inspirational literature), reference books, picture books or children’s books.
 But we do consider translations, short story and essay collections, self published books, and any titles that fall under the general categories above.

 Can I have a list of NBCC members and their contact information in order to send press releases?

 The NBCC does not share any information about its members.
-A directory of members to be completed soon will be available to members only.
+Our membership directory is available to members only.

 Where can I find a list of all past NBCC award winners and finalists?

-The NBCC has created an online archive that will include all past winners and finalists.
+The NBCC has created an online archive that includes all past winners and finalists.

 Do you only give awards to books by US authors?